mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Meta/Creating_Editing_Pages/Using_Github_com/Using_Github_com.md

 I'll be using a text editor to create the wiki page offline before later uploading it to Github.
 In it I'll be referencing the screenshot image.

-> **Tip:** you can alternatively use Github's site to directly create pages but since I'll also be uploading an image it'll need to be in a new sub-directory which Github's website UI doesn't provide a way to add on its own.
+> You can alternatively use Github's site to directly create pages but since I'll also be uploading an image it'll need to be in a new sub-directory which Github's website UI doesn't provide a way to add on its own.
+{:.tip}

 1. Firstly create a directory on Windows called `wiki`.
 2. Inside the `wiki` directory create a new text file, then change its extension from `.txt` to `.md`.